-Welcome to Therapy Partners of the Peninsula
+Welcome to Therapy Partners

 We understand how important it is for you to find someone you can trust and work closely with when facing difficult transitions and challenging times.
-To ensure a good fit between client and clinician, we provide a free initial consultation so that both client and therapist can feel confident about working together.
+To ensure a good fit between client and clinician, we provide an initial consultation so that both client and therapist can feel confident about working together.

 We look forward to meeting you.